ernestdanalyst/fifa21-data-cleaning-/README.md

 <div align="center">
     <h2>Clubs</h2>
 </div>

-Some club names started with 1. examples 1.fc koln , 1. fc union Berlin these were normalised .
-Also some other club names contained diacritic first letters and as previously explained, this makes alphabetical sorting to flop during visualiization
+Certain club names had "1." at the beginning, such as 1.FC Koln and 1.FC Union Berlin, and these were standardized.
+Additionally, certain club names had diacritic first letters, which, as previously mentioned, could cause alphabetical sorting to fail during visualization.

 | Before | After |
 |--------|-------|